bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 <script src="https://unpkg.com/bpmn-js@0.27.0-1/dist/bpmn-viewer.development.js"></script>
 ```

 The included script makes the viewer available via the `BpmnJS` variable.
-We may access it via JavaScript as seen below.
+We may access it via JavaScript as shown below.

 ```html
 <script>